Benefits of Squats for Men

 Increases Bone Density

 When performed correctly, squats can increase bone density.
-This effect is particularly pronounced among postmenopausal women or older than 65 years old.
+This effect is particularly pronounced among postmenopausal women older than 65 years old.

 Improves Posture